goauthentik/authentik/website/blog/2023-12-21-five-lessons-from-choosing-infrastructure-tooling/item.md

 -   Those strings are sent to Transifex, where we can crowdsource translations.
 -   We do this by marking strings as “source strings” with just three extra characters per string, which is not that much of an effort if you’re doing it from the outset vs implementing afterwards.

-Native speakers of a given language can help us polish our translations; this is a great way to enable people to contribute to the product (not everyone can or wants to contribute code, for example).
+Native speakers of a given language can help us polish our translations; this is a great way to enable people to contribute to the project (not everyone can or wants to contribute code, for example).

 ## #3 Think about product-specific requirements